KabirCampwala/kabircampwala.github.io/content/posts/Password Generator in C.md

 +++
 author = "Kabir Campwala"
-title = "Password Generator in C" image = "banner.png"
-tags = ["C", "Programming", "Project"]
+title = "Password Generator in C" tags = ["C", "Programming", "Project"]
 +++

 ![Password Generator in C](/c/banner.png)

-### Learn how to create a Password Generator In C

 Having a strong password is a must today.
 A strong password means better security.
 It may get exhausting thinking of strong passwords when you have to create an account for something almost everyday.
-So for your convenience, today we will write a program in 60 lines which can provide you with random passwords.
+So for your convenience, today we will write a short program which can provide you with random passwords.

 ### Objectives to accomplish with the password generator are:
 1. Greet the user